Hundred (novel series): Characters

 Emilia is the female protagonist of Hundred.
 She is a silver-haired girl from the Britannia Empire and Hayato's roommate.
 She initially poses as a boy under the name Emile Crossfode (エミール・クロスフォード, Emīru Kurosufōdo) with only a few people aware of her secret until she eventually reveals the truth about herself.
 She and Hayato were survivors from the second Savage attack 10 years earlier, which resulted in her and Hayato becoming Variants.
 Hayato only has vague recollections of the prior event and it isn't until their encounter with the Savages at Zwei Island that Hayato realizes her true identity.
 She is a citizen of the Gudenburg Empire by birth and eventually reveals that she is Emilia Gudenburg (エミリア・グーデンブルグ, Emiria Gūdenburugu), the Empire's third princess.
 Her Hundred is the Arms Shroud that is an innocence type able to change into any form of weapon, something no other Slayer's Hundred can do.
 Like Hayato, she too is a Variant.
 Ten years ago she and Hayato where fleeing from the Savages' onslaught when she was attacked by one and almost died.
 The attack left a potent amount of virus in her gaping wound.
 Hayato, in an attempt to save her life sucked some of the fluids out, causing him to become a Variant as well.
 A substantial amount was still left in her system.
-She is in love with Hayato and is known to be very affectionate towards him and does not care about the rumors circulating about their relationship since everyone believes them to be gay.
+She is in love with Hayato and is known to be very affectionate towards him and does not care about the rumors circulating about their relationship since everyone assumes them to be gay.
 Eventually, her status as a princess and girl are revealed to her peers, who were shocked at her heritage and finally understand her feelings to Hayato.